Eagle Strategies, LLC

 Headquartered in New York, Eagle Strategies offers financial planning and investment management in all 50 states and the District of Columbia.
 It’s a wholly owned subsidiary of New York Life Insurance Company, and many of its advisors are licensed agents or representatives of the insurance company and its subsidiaries, New York Life Insurance and Annuity Corporation and NYLIFE Securities.

-With billions in assets under management, Eagle Strategies serves almost entirely both high-net-worth and non-high-net-worth individuals.
-It also works with pension and profit-sharing plans; traditional, Roth, SEP and SIMPLE IRAs; trusts; estates; charitable organizations; donor-advised funds; and businesses.
+With billions in assets under management, Eagle Strategies almost entirely serves individual clients above and below the high-net-worth threshold.
+It also provides advisory services to pension and profit-sharing plans, traditional, Roth, SEP and SIMPLE IRAs, trusts and estates, charitable organizations, donor-advised funds and businesses.
 Generally, its financial planning clients have a net worth or income greater than $50,000.

 Eagle Strategies Background